 The number of crosses having significant sca effects were 10 for days to first female flower opening, 8 for node number of first female flower, 8 for days to first fruit harvest, 8 for fruit weight, 6 for number of fruits per plant, 9 for fruit length, 7 for fruit diameter and 7 for total yield per plant.
-The crosses showing highest significant sca effects for various characters in order of merit were $P_1 \times P_5$ for days to first female flower opening and total yield per plant; $P_5 \times P_6$ for node number of first female flower; $P_2 \times P_5$ for days to first fruit harvest, number of fruits per plant and fruit length; $P_1 \times P_6$ for fruit weight and $P_2 \times P_6$ for fruit diameter.
+The crosses showing highest significant sca effects for various characters in order of merit were $P_1 \times P_5$ for days to first female flower opening and total yield per plant; P5 × P6 for node number of first female flower; $P_2 \times P_5$ for days to first fruit harvest, number of fruits per plant and fruit length; $P_1 \times P_6$ for fruit weight and $P_2 \times P_6$ for fruit diameter.
 In most of the cases, these 5 hybrids which showed best per se performance also possessed desirable significant sca effects (Table 3).
 This indicated the per se performance of hybrids had a direct relation with respective sca effects.
 A comparison of the sca effects of the crosses and gca effects of the parents involved indicated that in most of the cases gca effects were reflected in the sca effects of the cross combination.
-It is apparent that in almost all the hybrids which showed the best sca effects, the parental lines involved were at least one of the four outstanding parental lines, viz., CRC-8 $(P_1)$ , CHC-2 $(P_2)$ , Pusa Uday $(P_5)$ and DC-1 $(P_6)$ , also had high gca effects for one or more characters contributing towards yield.
+It is apparent that in almost all the hybrids which showed the best sca effects, the parental lines involved were at least one of the four outstanding parental lines, viz., CRC-8 ( $P_1$ ), CHC-2 ( $P_2$ ), Pusa Uday ( $P_5$ ) and DC-1 ( $P_6$ ), also had high gca effects for one or more characters contributing towards yield.
 This indicated that there was strong tendency of transmission of higher gain from the parents to the offspring.
-The present findings corroborated the earlier work of Munshi et al. (6,7), Navazio and Simon (10), Gulamuddin and Ahmed (3), Sarkar and Sirohi (12), Shushir et al. (13), and Verma et al. (14) in cucumber; Munshi and Verma (9) in muskmelon and Munshi and Sirohi (8) in bittergourd.
+The present findings corroborated the earlier work of Munshi et al. (6, 7), Navazio and Simon (10), Gulamuddin and Ahmed (3), Sarkar and Sirohi (12), Shushir et al. (13), and Verma et al. (14) in cucumber; Munshi and Verma (9) in muskmelon and Munshi and Sirohi (8) in bittergourd.

 The results indicated the importance of heterosis breeding for effective utilization of non-additive genetic variance which had a predominant role for the improvement of five most yield attributing traits, viz., the days to first female flower opening, node number of first female flower, days to first fruit harvest, number of fruits per plant and total yield per plant.
 The other three characters, viz., fruit weight, fruit length and fruit diameter where additive gene action is predominant can be improved through selection.
-The combination $P_1 \times P_5$ (CRC-8 × Pusa eight quantitative characters in cucumber Estimates of general combining ability (gca) effects of parents for Table 2.
+The combination $P_1 \times P_5$ (CRC-8 × Pusa Uday), which exhibited highest sca effects for days to first female flower opening and total yield per plant may be exploited for commercial cultivation.